Leadership

 Andrew Simpson

 Andrew is an attorney who moved to Stuyvesant Town in 2018 in search of green space.
 After moving here, he became active in fighting alongside his fellow tenants for affordable and livable homes, fighting for tenants from an electoral angle, and helping to elect committed pro-tenant legislators.
 He also advocates for prompt and effective maintenance, safety on the streets, environmental protection, and quality of life.
 Andy is also enthusiastic about running, hiking, and dogs.
+He joined the board in 2025.

 Shuya Zhao

 Shuya has been a resident of Peter Cooper Village since 2023, after graduating from the M.S.
 Historic Preservation program at Columbia University.
 She joined the Tenants Association as a Building Leader in 2024 and serves on Community Board 6.
 Shuya works as a preservationist in her daily job, repairing residential, religious, and cultural buildings in NYC.
 In her spare time, she enjoys exploring different districts in the city and skating at the Stuytown ice rink in winter.
+Shuya joined the board in 2025.

 “A Single Person Can Make a Difference, Together They Make Change…”